 All Types of Coal Are Not Created Equal

-Coal Varies in Its Composition, Global Usage and Energy Value
+Coal Varies in Composition, Global Usage, and Energy Value

 Coal is a sedimentary black or dark brown rock that varies in composition.
-Some types of coal burn hotter and cleaner while others contain high moisture content and compounds that contribute to acid rain and other pollution when they're burned.
+Some types of coal burn hotter and cleaner, while others contain high moisture content and compounds that contribute to acid rain and other pollution when burned.

 Coals of varying composition are used as a combustible fossil fuel for generating electricity and producing steel around the world.
 It has been the fastest growing energy source worldwide in the 21st century, according to the International Energy Agency.

 Geological processes and decaying organic matter create coal over thousands of years.
 It's mined from underground formations or "seams," through underground tunnels, or by removing large areas of the earth's surface.
 The excavated coal must be cleaned, washed, and processed to prepare it for commercial use.

 China currently produces more coal than any other country in the world, although its proven reserves rank fourth behind the U.S., Russia, and India.
 The IEA estimates that global supply should increase at a rate of about 0.6 percent through 2020.

 Australia tops the worldwide list of exporters, having sent 298 million metric tons of coal overseas in 2010.
 Indonesia and Russia ranked second and third, exporting 162 and 109 million metric tons respectively.
 The U.S. came in fourth globally, having shipped 74 million metric tons beyond its borders that same year.

 South Africa relies most heavily on coal, taking 93 percent of its electric power from this energy source.
 China and India also rely heavily on coal for substantial amounts of their energy, at 79 percent and 69 percent respectively.
 The U.S. takes 45 percent of its electricity from this source, ranking it 11th on the global list of countries that generate power from this source.

 Hard and Soft Types of Coal